Emarioo/BetterThanBatch/src/webbtb/README.md

 **WARNING:** Website is under construction.
-I have not chosen a domain name either.

-This part of the repository contains the code for the website.
+This directory contains the source code for the website which you can find here [btb-lang.org](http://btb-lang.org).

 The website is based on the documentation in `docs/guide` and some other markdown files.